pkardas/notes/books/peopleware.md

 Hiring process needs to focus on at least some sociological and human communication traits.
 Ask a candidate to prepare 10-15 minute presentation on some aspect of past work (technology, management, project) - you will be able to see candidate's communication skills.

+## Chapter 17: Playing well with others

+The capacity of a team to absorb newness has its limits.
+Team jell takes time, and, during much of that time, the composition of the team can't be changing.
+If you need to use a reactive strategy of labor, your team will probably never jell.
+In fact, the workspace you manage almost certainly will not be a team at all.

+## Chapter 18: Childhood's end

+For youngest employees, computers, smartphones, the Web, programming, hacking, social networking, and blogging are environment, not technology.

+Young people divide their attention while their older colleagues tend to focus on one or possibly two tasks at once.
+Continuous partial attention is the opposite of flow.
+There is a difference between spending 2% of time on Facebook in a single block of time vs spending 2% of attention all day on Facebook.

+Articulating requirements to young workers is going to be essential to give them a chance to fit in.